imasifakhtar/imasifakhtar/README.md

 - 🚀 Founder & CEO of **[Alterera Networks](https://alterera.net)** – building next-gen digital products & solutions.
 - 💡 Passionate about **scaling businesses with technology, innovation, and design**.
 - 🧑‍💻 Full-stack developer with expertise in the **MERN stack & modern web ecosystems**.
-- 🌍 Focused on creating impactful solutions in **eCommerce, SaaS, and digital platforms**.
+- 🌍 Focused on creating impactful solutions in **SaaS, digital platforms and eCommerce**.
 - 📍 Based in **India**.

 ---